The Bungalow Mystery: 1930 edition

 Laura Pendleton rescues Nancy Drew and her friend Helen, who can't swim, when their rowboat capsizes during a sudden, severe storm on Moon Lake.
 The girls from River Heights befriend the orphaned Laura, who has come to the area to meet her new guardian, Jacob Aborn.
 Mr. Aborn seems somewhat boorish to the River Heights girls, and Nancy, upon returning home, receives a phone call from Laura, who is desperate to escape from her "evil" guardian.
 He expects her to do household chores and cook, which seems natural, but when he demands her furs and jewels, she calls Nancy for help.
 Laura escapes, and this leads Nancy back to the Aborn house, spying on a mysterious bungalow in the woods that he frequents.
-Nancy eventually enters the bungalow but is quickly hit on the head and knocked unconscious.
-However, when Nancy comes to, she soon exposes an impostor, who had intended to steal all of Laura's stocks and investments, as well as her jewels.
+Nancy eventually enters the bungalow but is quickly captured by Stumpy Dowd.
+He ties her up, intending to leave her there.
+However, she soon escapes, exposing an impostor who had intended to steal all of Laura's stocks and investments, as well as her jewels.